-How the original pizza day transaction raises privacy concerns.
+How the original Pizza Day transaction raises privacy concerns.

+On May 22, 2010, Bitcoin was used for the first documented real-world transaction.
 The day now referred to as “Pizza Day” has become a milestone in Bitcoin’s history, not only because of the significance of such a breakthrough for Bitcoin’s use as a medium of exchange, but also because of the transaction’s current value.
 The man behind the famous transaction spent 10,000 bitcoin for two pizzas and a coke, which is now worth millions of dollars.

 Satoshi Nakamoto said in a Bitcointalk thread: